bojle/bojle.github.io/docs/_sources/about.rst.txt

 This is my place on the Internet.

-If it isn't already obvious, THIS WEBSITE IS:
+If it isn't already obvious, this website is UNDER HEAVY CONSTRUSTION

 .. image:: _static/underc.gif
     :alt: Under the Constructionism